Accutane is the most intense acne treatment, and although effective, this medication is known to cause intense side effects.

 CeraVe – PM Facial Moisturizing Lotion – $14

-The cream contains hydrating hyaluronic acid alongside niacinamide and ceramides, two very efficient barrier-restoring ingredients.
+An excellent option for those whose skin gets super dry, irritated, and weak while on Accutane, the cream contains hydrating hyaluronic acid alongside niacinamide and ceramides, two very efficient barrier-restoring ingredients.

 The PM Facial Moisturizing Lotion has a rich consistency, and it feels silky smooth on the skin.
 It’s also oil-free and super-hydrating, meaning that if your skin loves it, you may very well continue using it even after getting off Accutane.